hashicorp/consul/website/source/docs/guides/connect-gateways.md

 overlap between datacenters.

-In this guide, you will configure Consul Connect across multiple Consul datacenters and use gateways to enable inter-service traffic between them.
+In this guide, you will configure Consul Connect across multiple Consul datacenters and use mesh gateways to enable inter-service traffic between them.

 Specifically, you will:

 1. Enable Connect in both datacenters
-1. Deploy the two gateways
+1. Deploy the two mesh gateways
 1. Register services and Connect sidecar proxies
 1. Configure intentions
 1. Test that your services can communicate with each other

+For the remainder of this guide we will refer to mesh gateways as "gateways".
+Anywhere in this guide where you see the word gateway, assume it is specifically a mesh gateway (as opposed to an API or other type of gateway).

 ## Prerequisites